Foxconn11/Shelly-Pro1PM-Electric-Vehicle-Charge-Monitor/README.md

 ## Usage

 1. Enter the **current odometer reading** in km.
-2. Click **“Shelly-KWh abrufen & speichern”** to fetch the latest Shelly kWh and calculate charged energy.
+2. Click **“Shelly-KWh abrufen & speichern”** to fetch the latest Shelly kWh and calculate charged energy and consumption.
 3. See live metrics updating every second.
 4. Optionally expand the **“Weitere Details anzeigen”** section to monitor device status.